Maternity Leave Guide

 Return to Training (RTT)

-Prior to your return to work you should have return to training (RTT) meeting with Dr Nicola Gill, TPD.
-This can be arranged through Lou Wilcox and can be any time after your baby is born but no less than four months before you intend to return to work.
+Prior to your return to work you should have return to training (RTT) meeting with your named TPD.
+This can be arranged through Beth Taylor and can be any time after your baby is born but no less than four months before you intend to return to work.

 As part of your RTT meeting, and in line with the HEE RTT Scheme a phased return to work may be agreed.
 This phased return period will not count towards your training.